 With popular local and alternative payment methods driving e-commerce growth in the region by providing more options in terms of how consumers pay for goods, accommodating local payment preferences was a key strategic factor for Oriflame.
 This included providing Ghanaian shoppers with the ability to pay by card, along with offering popular mobile money payment methods such as MTN MoMo, Vodafone Cash, Airtel Money, and Tigo Pesa.

-By gaining access to the Ghanaian market via a single integration through the PayU Hub, Oriflame achieved approval rates for alternative payment methods-driven transactions of 60% in this particular market.
+By gaining access to the Ghanaian market via a single integration through the PayU payments platform, Oriflame achieved approval rates for alternative payment methods-driven transactions of 60% in this particular market.